 The course is organized to maximize hands-on experience and will include in-class critiques, exercises, and work sessions.
 The critiques will be run as seminar-style discussions, with everyone participating in the critiques and discussions of each student's work.
-Because of the way the classes run, attendance and the
+Because of the way the classes run, attendance and the active participation in the weekly classes is considered very important and is considered in grade calculations.

-FILM 4025 Interactive Arts II: Interface and (3,3,0) (tbc) Game Design
+FILM 4025 Interactive Arts II: Interface and (3,3,0) Game Design